fadden/6502bench/README.md

 - Fully interactive point-and-click GUI.
 Define labels, set addresses, add comments, and see the results immediately.
 Add multi-line comments and have them word-wrapped automatically.
+Create inline visualizations of embedded graphics and animated sequences.
 - The disassembly engine traces code execution, automatically finding all instructions reachable from a given starting point.
 Changes to the processor status flags are tracked, allowing identification of branches